SubhashBose/RouteMUX/README.md

 A lightweight, flexible, and easy configurable reverse proxy written in Go.
 Routes HTTP and WebSocket traffic to upstream destinations with virtual hosts and per-route configuration for authentication, header manipulation, TLS, timeouts, and weighted load-balancing to multiple upstreams.
 It is a high performance and multithreaded (thanks to Go) cross-platform server with small memory footprint.

-RouteMUX is designed to handle heavy concurrent connections efficiently, while minimizing race conditions, memory usage, and latency.
-It offers several advanced features (e.g., header manipulation, ip filter, trusted proxy) that may introduce additional overhead—ranging from tens of nanoseconds to a few milliseconds in latency, and a few tens of bytes of memory per connection.
-However, the core design philosophy ensures that these features are only activated when explicitly enabled for a given route.
-As a result, RouteMUX avoids unnecessary processing paths.
-For example, when running `routemux --route / --dest http://localhost:8080`, the connection throughput is most optimized and as efficient as possible.

 ## Features

 - **[Path-based routing](#routing)** — forward different URL paths to different upstream services